Broad1

 The closure of Broad Street to through traffic has opened the door for real change in the heart of St Helier.
 It offers a rare chance to improve the public realm, echoing the success of King Street’s pedestrianisation in the late 1970s.

 Since the closure in April 2022, the Advisory Board has worked to shape a vision for the wider Broad Street area (called La Grande Rue).
 This included meetings with Government and Parish officials, business groups, and other key voices.
-The team also gathered data and studied how people use the space today.
+In April 2023, a workshop was held for stakeholders from businesses, community groups and public sector bodies who shared their vision and a keen interest in the future of central St Helier.

 Learn more about our other projects